 Don’t forget, raw biochar will adsorb and hold plant nutrients.
 This is what you want to happen as the soil microbes then inhabit the biochar and form symbiotic relationships with roots to transfer the nutrients to the plants.

 However, to prevent short-term leaching of soil nutrients from the soil (and hence temporarily reducing availability to plant roots), you need to activate the biochar.
 Activation really just means filling up the adsorption sites with nutrients.
 This can be achieved by soaking the biochar in a dilute liquid NKP solution or by mixing the biochar with compost and leaving it to rest for a few weeks.

 (Note SoilFixer has a proprietary method and product for activated biochar - SF60 Our biochar super compost.
 We mix the biochar into the green waste with trace minerals allow it to compost under controlled conditions.
-The SF60 has high % of colloidal humus.
-The humus accumulates in and around the biochar, not only activating it, but radically changing the water retention and CEC properties.
+The SF60 has a high % of colloidal humus.
+The humus accumulates in and around the biochar, not only activating it but radically changing the water retention and CEC properties.
 We call the activation agent our ‘compost humification agent’ and the resulting product is called SF60 Super Compost /Soil Improver.

 Dr Glynn Percival: biochar helps prevent ash die-back.
 (As featured on BBC Countryfile)

 Mattias Gustafsson: use of biochar to revitalise urban trees in Stockholm Biochar Project.

 We provide you with fast and free delivery regardless of the product size and value.

 We are strongly committed to the security of your payments.
 See here for more information.